erleans/erleans/README.md

 ### Grains

 Stateful grains are backed by persistent storage and referenced by a primary key set by the grain.
-An activiation of a grain is a single Erlang process in on an Erlang node (silo) in an Erlang cluster.
+An activation of a grain is a single Erlang process in on an Erlang node (silo) in an Erlang cluster.
 Activation placement is handled by Erleans and communication is over standard Erlang distribution.
-If a grain is sent a message and does not have a current activiation one is spawned.
+If a grain is sent a message and does not have a current activation one is spawned.

 Grain state is persisted through a database provider with an always increasing change id or etag.
 If the change id or etag has been by another activation the activation attempting to save state will stop.